Skydrol: Uses

 The first type of Skydrol used in aviation was Skydrol 7000 (now obsolete), which was dyed green in colour, as a fire-resistant lubricant in Douglas-designed cabin pressure superchargers (as piston-engined airliners do not have 'bleed air' pressurisation) used in the DC-6 and -7 series piston-engined aircraft, and first flight tested by United Airlines in 1949, who also used Skydrol 7000 in the hydraulic systems of these aircraft, as did quite a number of other airlines including Pan-Am, and KLM and BOAC in Europe.

 With the introduction of jet aircraft operating at higher altitudes, and lower external temperatures there was a need for improved phosphate ester fluids.
 The story of the introduction of Skydrol type fluids in civil aviation is covered in a Kindle book entitled "The Skydrol Story", in which it describes how the Vickers Vanguard was the first non US built aircraft to introduce Skydrol as a hydraulic fluid when Trans-Canada Air Lines adopted it for their Vanguard fleet.

 In the years following, during the flight testing of the Boeing 707 a test aircraft suffered a gear collapse which led to a fire fueled by leaking hydraulic fluid.
 As a result of this incident, Boeing implemented the use of Skydrol on the 707 and then later on the 720 and subsequent aircraft.
 Skydrol 500B (dyed purple in colour) then proliferated through the aerospace industry due to its flame retardant capability, but predominantly only in the civilian world on transport category aircraft.

-Notable exceptions include the BAC Concorde, which used silicate ester fluid (Chevron M2V Oronite) due to the high temperature requirements.

 Skydrol was never adopted into widespread military use, ostensibly because if an aircraft was hit by enemy fire on a mission it was believed that it is merely academic whether the fluid is flame retardant or not, as the aircraft would have been expected to be destroyed.

 The predominant competing mineral oil fluid, MIL-PRF-5606 had higher flammability due to its lower flash point, however modern derivatives such as MIL-PRF-87257 have a flash point much closer to that of Skydrol.

 Some smaller business jets still use MIL-H-5606, such as the Dassault Falcon series jets, most of the Cessna Citations and all models of Learjet.
 Business jets using Skydrol include the Cessna Citation X, Gulfstreams and Bombardier Challenger & Global Express Series.

 Special seals were developed for use with Skydrol, as the elastomers available at the time were incompatible - the first seals used were made from butyl rubber, which were resistant to the phosphate ester fluid but suffered some early leakages.
 Modern Skydrol compatible seals are usually made from EPDM (ethylene propylene diene monomer) or PTFE (polytetrafluroethylene).

+Similar fluids

+The Concorde supersonic airliner was unable to use standard Skydrol in its hydraulic systems, due to the high temperatures that the aircraft sustained during supersonic flight.
+Instead, the M2-V silicate ester hydraulic fluid was developed for the Concorde.